Title IX Student Sexual Misconduct Policy 2021-2022

 Center for Women and Families SAFE Services

 927 South 2nd Street

 Louisville, KY 40201

-Certain campus officials have a duty to report sexual misconduct for federal statistical reporting purposes such as the Clery Act.
+Certain campus officials have a duty to report Sexual Misconduct for federal statistical reporting purposes such as the Clery Act.
 All personally identifiable information is kept confidential, but statistical information must be passed along to campus law enforcement regarding the type of incident and its general location (on or off-campus; in the surrounding area, but no addresses are given) for publication in the annual Campus Security Report.
 This report helps to provide the community with a clear picture of the extent and nature of campus crime, to ensure greater community safety.

-Victims of sexual misconduct should also be aware that University administrators must issue immediate timely warnings for incidents reported to them that are confirmed to pose a substantial threat of bodily harm or danger to members of the campus community.
-The University will make every effort to ensure that a victim’s name and other identifying information is not disclosed, while still providing enough information for community members to make safety decisions in light of the danger.
+Parties should also be aware that University administrators must issue immediate timely warnings for incidents reported to them that are confirmed to pose a substantial threat of bodily harm or danger to members of the campus community.
+The University will make every effort to ensure that a victim's name and other identifying information is not disclosed, while still providing enough information for community members to make safety decisions in light of the danger.
 The reporters for timely warning purposes are exactly the same as detailed at the end of the above paragraph.

-Kentucky law requires that any person who suspects that a minor child (under 18) is the victim of abuse or neglect must immediately contact a local law enforcement agency or other agency authorized by statute.
-KRS 620.030.
-The University Police Department (852-6111) constitutes a local law enforcement agency for purposes of Kentucky’s mandatory reporting law for child abuse and neglect.
+Kentucky law requires that any person who suspects that a minor child (under 18) is the victim of abuse or neglect must immediately contact a local law enforcement agency or other agency authorized by statute KRS 620.030.
+The University Police Department (502-852-6111) constitutes a local law enforcement agency for purposes of Kentucky's mandatory reporting law for child abuse and neglect.
 Failure to report suspected abuse may result in criminal charges and/or disciplinary action.